-A conservation area is an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
+4.1 A conservation area is an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
 On designating a conservation area, the council, is obliged to have special regard for the character of the area in considering development.
 It should also prepare and publish proposals for protection and enhancement of the area such as the introduction of special controls, improvements, initiatives and guidance on repairs and alterations.

-All buildings in a conservation area are protected from demolition and designation automatically protects trees.
+4.2 All buildings in a conservation area are protected from demolition and in addition, designation automatically protects trees within the area.

-There are nine conservation areas in West Lothian:
+4.3 There are nine conservation areas in West Lothian: